gasparian/lsh-search-go/README.md

 		MaxNN:         100,  // Maximum number of nearest neighbors to find
 		BatchSize:     250,  // How much points to process in a single goroutine during the training phase
 		MeanVec:       mean, // Optionally, you can use some bias vector, to "shift" the data before
-                             // hash calculation on train and search },
+							 // hash calculation on train and search (you can pass nil or the empty slice here) },
 	HasherConfig: lsh.HasherConfig{
 		NPermutes:      10,  // Number of planes permutations to generate